buzzamus/baseball-gem/README.md

 ### version 2 (Ruby Gem not yet released)

-include a hash with all the key-value pairs desired for each individual statistic into `Baseball.create()`
+include a hash with all the key-value pairs desired for each individual statistic into `Baseball.compile()`

+The result is an object with all statistics based off of the hash passed as the argument.
 You can then call each method in the object.

 example: